bentoml/BentoML/docs/source/concepts/bento.rst

 Python Packages
 ^^^^^^^^^^^^^^^

-There are two ways to specify packages in the Bentofile.
-First, we can list packages like below.

-When left without a version,
-pip will just use the latest release from PyPI.
+Required Python packages can be specified under the :code:`python.packages` field.
+When a package name is left without a version, BentoML will by default lock the version to the current environment when running :code:`bentoml build`.
+User can also specify the desired version, install from a custom PyPI source, or install from a github repo:

 .. code:: yaml